 “Lead poisoning continues to be one of the most preventable public health problems,” Dr. Tang says.
 “The banning of leaded gas in 1986 and lead-based paints in 1978 have contributed to the dramatic decrease in children’s lead blood levels over the past four decades,” she says.

 “But all children who are at risk for lead exposure or live in a high-risk zip code area should still get tested for lead,” Dr. Tang says.
-“Pregnant women also should seek the screening,” she says.
+“Pregnant people also should seek the screening,” she says.

 Your doctor can order a blood test or it can be performed at your local health department.
 Children who are covered by Medicaid are eligible for free blood screening and are required by many states’ laws to get one.